 Cambridge IGCSE is available at 6 schools, making it the most common international programme in the state.
 Another 3 schools follow the broader Cambridge International pathway at primary and lower secondary levels.
 The Malaysian national curriculum is offered privately at several schools, particularly the heritage institutions that blend English-medium instruction with the national syllabus.

-You will not find the IB Diploma or A-Levels widely offered in Sarawak.
-Families who want those routes typically send their children to peninsula boarding schools or to Singapore after Year 11.
-This is one of the clearest gaps in Sarawak’s private school market: the post-IGCSE pathway options are limited if you want to stay local.
+You will not find the IB Diploma widely offered in Sarawak.
+Cambridge A-Levels is available at Tunku Putra-HELP and a small number of other Kuching schools, providing a local pre-university pathway for families who would prefer not to send children to the peninsula or Singapore.
+Families who want the IB Diploma typically send their children to peninsula boarding schools (Marlborough, ELC, KTJ) or to Singapore after Year 11.
+This is one of the clearest gaps in Sarawak’s private school market: IB Diploma options are absent.

 Private school fees in Sarawak